xairy/unlockdown/README.md

 This repo demonstrates some ways to disable or bypass kernel lockdown on Ubuntu (and some other) kernels without physical access to the machine, essentially bypassing this security feature.

-(Updated 18.02.2020.)
-At this point, all proposed bypass methods have been fixed on Ubuntu and Fedora ([Debian](https://github.com/xairy/unlockdown/issues/1) still in progress).
+(Updated 21.03.2020.)
+At this point, all proposed bypass methods have been fixed on Ubuntu, Fedora and Debian (see [this](https://github.com/xairy/unlockdown/issues/1) for details).

 ## Story